-Dr Victor Lim Fei researches and teaches on multiliteracies, multimodal discourse analyses and digital learning.
+Dr Fei Victor LIM researches and teaches on multiliteracies, multimodal discourse analyses, and digital learning.
 He is interested in how teachers can design meaningful learning experiences as well as what and how students should be learning in today’s digital age.
-Victor is passionate about education and its value in improving in both personal and societal well-being.
+Asst Prof Lim is passionate about education and its value in improving in both personal and societal well-being.
 He believes that literacy education must be future-oriented and progress with the evolving contemporary communication landscape.

-Victor’s work has appeared in journals, such as Cambridge Journal of Education, Computer and Compositions, Educational Technology Research and Development, Functional Linguistics, Journal of Adolescent and Adult Literacy, School Effectiveness and School Improvement, Semiotica, Social Semiotics, and Visual Communication.
-He has published more than thirty journal articles, book chapters and professional articles.
-He has also been cited on his work in international publications.
-Victor has been invited to present on his work internationally, such as in Africa, Australia, China, France, Indonesia, Taiwan, the United States, the United Kingdom, Sweden, and Switzerland.
+Asst Prof Lim is author of the book Designing Learning with Embodied Teaching: Perspectives from Multimodality published in the Routledge Studies in Multimodality.
+Victor’s work has appeared in journals, such as Cambridge Journal of Education, Computers and Composition, Educational Technology Research and Development, Functional Linguistics, Games & Culture, Innovation in Language Learning and Teaching, Journal of Adolescent and Adult Literacy, Learning Media & Technology, Pedagogical Linguistics, School Effectiveness and School Improvement, Semiotica, Social Semiotics, and Visual Communication.
+He has published more than fifty journal articles, book chapters and professional articles.
+Asst Prof Lim has also been invited to present on his work internationally, such as in Africa, Australia, China, France, Indonesia, Taiwan, the United States, the United Kingdom, Sweden, and Switzerland.

-Victor was formerly Deputy Director, Technologies for Learning, and Lead Specialist (L3), Educational Technology, at the Singapore Ministry of Education (MOE).
+Asst Prof Lim was formerly Deputy Director, Technologies for Learning, and Lead Specialist (Level 3), Educational Technology, at the Singapore Ministry of Education (MOE).
 He has experience in translational research, policy formulation, and programme development, with a focus on how educational technology can improve teaching and learning.
-In his role, Victor contributed to the conceptualisation of the Fourth Information and Communications Technology (ICT) in Education Masterplan to nurture future-ready and responsible digital learners, the development of strategies and initiatives for MOE’s translational research, innovations, and scaling efforts, as well as the strengthening of cyber wellness education in Singapore.
-Victor was also a member of MOE Senior Specialist Council (2014-2015), the Inter-ministry Cyber Wellness Steering Committee (2016-2017), as well as the English Language Curriculum Review Committee (2016-2018) and the General Paper Syllabus Development Committee (2017-2018).
+In his role, he contributed to the conceptualisation of the Fourth Information and Communications Technology (ICT) in Education Masterplan to nurture future-ready and responsible digital learners, the development of strategies and initiatives for MOE’s translational research, innovations, and scaling efforts, as well as the strengthening of cyber wellness education in Singapore.

-Before his posting to MOE headquarters, Victor was General Paper teacher, level head, subject head, and school staff developer in a junior college, and was an adjunct lecturer on sociolinguistics at a university in Singapore.
-Victor was a recipient of the Singapore Public Service Commission Scholarship and the National University of Singapore (NUS) Research Scholarship for his undergraduate and postgraduate studies.
-He was a research scholar in the Multimodal Analysis Lab, Interactive Digital Media Institute at NUS, where he was awarded the MOE PhD Postgraduate Scholarship and NUS Research Scholarship to complete his doctoral dissertation titled ‘A Systemic Functional Multimodal Discourse Analysis Approach to Pedagogic Discourse’.
+Before his posting to MOE headquarters, he was General Paper teacher, level head, and school staff developer in a junior college, and was an adjunct lecturer on sociolinguistics at a university in Singapore.
+He was a recipient of the Singapore Public Service Commission Scholarship and the National University of Singapore (NUS) Research Scholarship for his undergraduate and postgraduate studies.
+He was also a research scholar in the Multimodal Analysis Lab, Interactive Digital Media Institute at NUS, where he was awarded the MOE PhD Postgraduate Scholarship and NUS Research Scholarship.